 Why: It helps reduce the bacterial load that causes acid and plaque.

 Action: Swish 1-2 tablespoons of coconut or sesame oil in your mouth for 10-20 minutes first thing in the morning to strengthen weak enamel naturally.
-Then, spit it out and brush as normal.
+Then, just brush as normal.
 [For a step-by-step guide and to see the 6 proven benefits of oil pulling with coconut oil, explore our detailed guide.]

 Step 11: Heal Your Gut to Heal Your Mouth (The Gut-Enamel Connection)

-An unhealthy gut often leads to inflammation in the body.
+Inflammation in the body can start with an unhealthy gut.
 It also messes with how well minerals get absorbed.
 That issue hits right at the teeth.
 They cannot fix themselves as they should.

 Action: To strengthen weak enamel naturally, incorporate probiotic-rich foods like kefir, kimchi, and sauerkraut into your diet, and consider adding a quality probiotic supplement to support your body’s innate remineralization processes.